Mohankrishna0418/carbonn/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](License.txt) file for details.

 ## Acknowledgements
 Special thanks to all contributors and the open-source community for their invaluable support and resources.